jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 # Isolated
 The SUT should be isolated from its external dependencies, such as: Databases, File Systems, Internet, Clocks, and other components of the project.
 Test Doubles will replace external dependencies by emulating their behaviors.

-Any developer should be able to clone a repository, compile the code and the unit tests should execute without environment issues.
+Any developer should be able to clone a repository, compile the code and the unit tests should execute without environmental issues.
 I.e., the SUT should have no dependencies upon the original developer’s development or test environment.

 # Fast
 Unit tests should be fast.
 The test suite for a method or class may contain dozens or even hundreds of unit tests.
 They should complete in no more than a few seconds.
 We want developers to run unit tests early and often so that any issues are found and addressed as quickly as possible.